scanhamman/ror1/README.md

 scenario, implementing features that would be necessary in most similar CLIs.
 These include extensive systems for data access and manipulation, processing of command line arguments and environmental variables (and interactions between the two), logging, file handling (of both JSON and text files), and unit and integration tests.
+The system is still 'basic' or beginners Rust, however, and does not use more advanced features of the language.

 <h3>The base ror data schema</h3>